Tierran/Ironclaw2E-FoundryVTT-System/README.md

 The Combat Tracker will show the result of the initiative check before the initiative itself for the GM, either as the number of successes, or as Tie (T), Failure (F), or Botch (B).

 The system has support for the Drag Ruler module (https://github.com/manuelVo/foundryvtt-drag-ruler).
 The distance colors represent Stride (blue), Stride+Dash (green), Run (yellow) and over max distance (red).
+The system has support for the Chat Commands module (https://github.com/League-of-Foundry-Developers/Chat-Commands-Lib).
+If present and active, the system will register "/iroll", "/actorroll" and "/itemuse" commands.
 The system has support for the Combat Utility Belt module (https://github.com/death-save/combat-utility-belt), specifically for its Enhanced Conditions system.
 If present and active, the system will try to use the EC for conditions.
 Proper setup explained below.

 #### Options